System Design Space

 01

-The user describes a change: a new feature, UI update, or logic adjustment.
+The user describes a task: a new capability, an interface update, or a logic change.

 02